aditya19991010/single_cell_tech/README.md

 ## 🤝 Contact Information

-Feel free to reach out if you have any questions or would like to discuss potential collaborations!
+Feel free to reach out if you have any questions or want to discuss potential collaborations!

 - **Email**: aditya19991010@gmail.com